Bill Richardson

 *50% Mexican [Spanish, Indigenous Mexican]

-Bill Richardson is an American politician.
-A Democrat, he was a Member of the U.S. House of Representatives from New Mexico, from January 3, 1983 to February 13, 1997, the 21st U.S. Ambassador to the United Nations, from February 18, 1997 to August 18, 1998, the 9th U.S. Secretary of Energy, from August 18, 1998 to January 20, 2001, and the 30th Governor of New Mexico, from January 1, 2003 to January 1, 2011.
+Bill Richardson was an American politician, author, and diplomat.
+A member of the Democratic Party, he served as a Member of the U.S. House of Representatives from New Mexico, from January 3, 1983 to February 13, 1997, U.S. Ambassador to the United Nations, from February 18, 1997 to August 18, 1998, U.S. Secretary of Energy, from August 18, 1998 to January 20, 2001, and Governor of New Mexico, from January 1, 2003 to January 1, 2011.
+He participated in private humanitarian missions, and in efforts to release American detainees in North Korea.

 He was a candidate for the Democratic Party’s nomination for President of the United States in 2008.